Quinoa is one of my favorite foods, how about you?

 Grain-like, but not really a grain, quinoa has a wonderfully nutty flavor.
 It’s also happily very good for you, being high in protein, fiber, magnesium, calcium, and iron.

 While quinoa is indigenous to the Andes, not Mexico, it works beautifully with Mexican and Southwestern flavors, and especially well with cheese, in particular farmers cheese, a soft, mild cheese like queso fresco or fresh mozzarella.

-This quinoa salad is a quick toss together with black beans, fresh garden tomatoes, corn, farmers cheese, jalapeños, red onions, cilantro, and lime.
+This quinoa salad is a quick toss together with canned black beans, fresh garden tomatoes, corn, farmers cheese, jalapeños, red onions, cilantro, and lime.
+(Want to use homemade beans?
+Make them ahead on the stovetop or in a pressure cooker.)

 Mexican Quinoa Salad with Black Beans, Corn, and Tomatoes Recipe